Othmaneelmo/PasswordManager/documentation.md

     */
     char[] masterKeyChars = console.readPassword("Create a Master key: ");
     String masterKey =
-        new String(masterKeyChars); // replace later (it also makes a String out
+        new String(masterKeyChars); // replace later (the String conversion is only for demonstration, will be removed later)
-                                    // of the password)

     System.out.println("Your master key is : " + masterKey);
   }